Avishkar2004/TaskManager/README.md

 - **Responsive Design**: Mobile-friendly UI using Tailwind CSS
 - **Accessibility**: Semantic HTML and ARIA labels where appropriate

-## Future Enhancements

-- [ ] Add task categories/tags
-- [ ] Add due dates and reminders
-- [ ] Add task search and filtering
-- [ ] Add task sharing capabilities
-- [ ] Add dark mode toggle
-- [ ] Add unit and integration tests
-- [ ] Add AI-powered task suggestions

 ## Troubleshooting

 ### MongoDB Connection Issues
 - Ensure your MongoDB connection string is correct
 - Check if your IP address is whitelisted (for MongoDB Atlas)
 - Verify your database credentials

 ### Authentication Issues
 - Clear browser cookies and try again
 - Check that JWT_SECRET is set in environment variables
 - Verify token expiration settings

-## License

-This project is created for educational purposes.

-## Contact

-For questions or issues, please open an issue in the repository.